Learn about San Francisco’s Urban Ag Funding Policies, City Agency Roles, Policies, and the History of Urban Agriculture.

 San Francisco Unified School District

 The mission of the San Francisco Unified School District (SFUSD) is to provide each student with an equal opportunity to succeed by promoting intellectual growth, creativity, self-discipline, cultural and linguistic sensitivity, democratic responsibility, economic competence, and physical and mental health so that each student can achieve his or her maximum potential.
 SFUSD currently supports the development of green schoolyards and school gardens, which create healthy learning and play opportunities for students and community-building opportunities for schools.
-School community members interested in building new garden elements on school grounds should contact their school principal and Education Outside and review the Green School Yards Guidelines for more information on planning and regulations.
+School community members interested in building new garden elements on school grounds should contact their school principal and Education Outside for more information on planning and regulations.

 Department of Building and Inspections